 Getting your Massachusetts Real Estate License is the first step to becoming a real estate agent in Massachusetts.
 Nowadays, this process can be done almost entirely online.
 You will still need to take your Massachusetts real estate license exam in person, but the rest of the process can be completed entirely online!

-This article outlines the process to get your MA Real Estate License in an easy to understand, step-by-step manner.
+This article outlines how to become a real estate agent in Massachusetts in an easy to understand, step-by-step manner.
 You’ll learn how much it will cost, how long it will take, what is on the exam, and much more.

 How to Become a Real Estate Agent in Massachusetts